 The original addresses from the leaked records were not standardized, containing multiple spellings or ways of describing the same address.
 ICIJ did not perform any cleaning on the addresses.
 This may mean that what a human eye appears to be same address, in our database appears as several records.

-The information contained in the ICIJ Offshore Leaks Database is just a fraction of the leaked files of the Panama Papers, the Offshore Leaks and the Bahamas Leaks investigations.
+The information contained in the ICIJ Offshore Leaks Database is just a fraction of the leaked files of the Paradise Papers, the Panama Papers, the Offshore Leaks and the Bahamas Leaks investigations.
 We recommend caution before drawing any conclusions, as many people and entities have the same or similar names.
 We suggest you confirm the identities of any individuals or entities found in the database using addresses or other identifiable information.